FabianB14/data-structures-and-algorithms/data-structures-and-algorithms/linked_list/README.md

 Created a method  that would take the numbers divisiable by 3,5 and 3&5 You will be able to pass a Binary Tree to fizzbuzz.
 Recursively fizzbuzz will replace the divisables and return the tree

+## Breadth First
+This is a feature that will treverse a tree using breadth first method.
+I will user the iterative process to treverse using a while loop.

+## Find Max in a Tree
+I go through the tree depth first to storing the max value in a max variable I use a main wrapper method and a helper method.

 Image of the white boarding process

 ## This is the Kth method